braksator/LongestRepeatedStrings/README.md

 🧵 [Try an online demo](http://braksator.github.io/lrs)

-(This module was designed to analyze javascript code for refactoring opportunities)
+(This module was designed to analyze javascript code for refactoring opportunities in a Gulp task)

 ## Stand-alone usage